-As with a prenuptial agreement, a cohabitation agreement is a legal document that details mutually agreed upon decisions regarding such things as spousal support and allocation of assets should the relationship end.
+As with a prenuptial agreement, a cohabitation agreement in California is a legal document that details mutually agreed upon decisions regarding such things as spousal support and allocation of assets should the relationship end.

 Relationships and circumstances change as time passes.

 You may feel that neither one of you is obligated to support the other, should the relationship end.
 However, over the years and as your relationship evolves, this may change.
 Assets such as real estate may increase, you may have a child, or one of you may lose your job.
-Having a cohabitation agreement in place at the beginning of your relationship will significantly decrease the amount of turmoil and frustration involved in the division of assets should your relationship end.
+Having a cohabitation agreement in place at the beginning of your relationship will significantly decrease the amount of turmoil and frustration involved in the assets and property division should your relationship end.

 Over the years, you and your common-law partner may have unspoken agreements that act as an understanding between the parties that one party would support the other, or that one party is obligated to do a certain task.
 You may not realize that a court will often force you to live up to your end of this verbal agreement in much the same way that they would if it were a written agreement.
 A written agreement will, therefore, ensure that there are no misunderstandings regarding both parties’ wishes so that if your relationship does end, you do not rely on a verbal agreement that may be interpreted or remembered differently by each party.

-When should a cohabitation agreement be drawn up?
+When should a cohabitation agreement be drawn up in California?